 These differences result in improved costs and reduced environmental impact of shipping mailers to your operation, and then shipping your products out to customers.

-The 6.5 x 8.75" bubble mailer size is great for larger jewelry items, wallets, larger cosmetic items, and some clothing items (like snow hats, socks, baby onesies and underwear).
+- The 6.5 x 8.75" bubble mailer size is great for larger jewelry items, wallets, larger cosmetic items, and some clothing items (like snow hats, socks, and baby onesies).

 Sizing is one of the most common questions we receive as far as mailers are concerned!
 To confirm the best bubble mailer sizes for your needs, we recommend laying out the items you will be shipping on a table and measure the imaginary bounding box it would fit in.
 The two dimensions of your selected bubble mailer size need to exceed the largest two dimensions of your products' bounding area plus a little extra room to compensate for the mailer's expansion when it’s filled.

 Once you have what you think is the perfect bubble mailer size, the next step is to order a sample of our bubble mailers (and any other eco friendly mailers you also want to try out) to test them.
 One of the worst feelings in the world is ordering everything you need to start shipping your product and finding out that what you thought was perfect is actually too small to ship your items.
 We want to avoid any issues with our bubble envelopes, so we definitely encourage people to use our samples to test bubble mailer sizes!

 Yes, but unlike our other paper and poly mailers, these bubble mailers can only be custom branded at large runs

 for most sizes.
 These go through pre-production printing, with the outer layer of the bubble bag printed in large sheets of recycled poly material before that material is converted into mailers.
 If interested, please contact us at [email protected]